Camp Elim History

 Camp Elim has continued to grow and improve since its founding.
 Some such improvements include renovating the East Dorm, North Dorm, and Rec Shelter into Summit Lodge, Northwoods Lodge, and Canyon Lodge respectively, as well as expanding the dining room to accommodate for growing attendance.
 You can see our buildings on our facilities page.

 Camp continued to lease the 16 acre property from the Forest Service for a total of 57 years, until completing a land exchange on October 31st, 2017, which granted Camp Elim ownership of 57 acres!
-Learn more about the land exchange here.
+Camp was also blessed by the purchase of an additional 5.6 acre property in the fall of 2019.
+Camp Elim is continuing to pursue additional land purchases with the goal of reaching a total area of 70 acres, which will open further possibilities for expansion.
+For more information on the ongoing vision for Camp Elim, visit our Completing Camp Elim 2.0 page.

 The Waldens continued their Manager role for the 1961 through 1964 seasons.
 Jim Wright was invited to be the Director for 1965 and continued in that capacity through 1970.
 In 1971, Paul Sapp became the Director and continued through 1982 at which time Dan Faulkner took the position.
 Dan served in this capacity until 1994 at which time Bill Pearson became the Director.
 Following Bill, Jay Brady served as Camp Director from 1997 through 2003, at which time Dan Faulkner returned to take over the helm once again.